kycheng1220/technet_demo/README.md

 1. Use a free AWS Account

-2. Use terraform CLI to provision an AWS EC2 instance with httpd web services listening on port 8080.
-Use the following EC2 specification:
+2. Use terraform CLI to provision an AWS EC2 instance with httpd web services listening on port 8080 and the following EC2 specification:

         ami = plain Ubuntu 18.04 AMI
         Instance type = “t2.micro”